 Castañeda has been a professor of international affairs at the National Autonomous University of Mexico since 1978.
 During that time he became a renowned expert on Latin American affairs, and in 2000-2003 served as foreign minister in the Fox administration.
 He is the author of numerous books and articles, and is a regular columnist for the Los Angeles Times, Newsweek International and The Mexican Proceso.

-The lecture is sponsored by the Department of Political Science, the International Relations Program, College of Social & Behavioral Sciences, College of Business, Institutional Diversity Office, International Programs, the IMPACT Team and student organizations.
+The lecture is sponsored by the Department of Political Science, the International Relations Program, College of Social & Behavioral Sciences, College of Business, Institutional Diversity Office, International Programs, the Student Events Team and student organizations.
 It is co-sponsored by a number of other programs, including the College of Graduate Studies, Sociology, Anthropology, History, Economics, Geography, Social Studies and Modern Languages.

 Comedian, designer and actor Margaret Cho will be the keynote performer for Eliminate Hate Week Wednesday, April 4.